Crochet Stitches that are taller than treble crochet aren’t used as often, but they don’t have to be intimidating and are pretty easy to learn.

 Now if you have a project that calls for one of these tall stitches, you’ll know what to do!
 Who knows, you may even decide to create something entirely unique and unusual working with these.
 The possibilities are endless.

 Before you go, be sure to sign up for emails so you can stay in touch with me and get regular tutorials, crochet helps, and fun new projects.
-To subscribe, simply fill out the form below:
+As a bonus, I’ll send you my master list of 101 crochet ideas right away.

 …don’t forget to pin this for later so that it stays where you can easily find it!